 Generating new business is, of course, the ultimate goal of any marketing initiative.
 While you might not always know if someone got in touch with you because they found your social media accounts, Facebook is integrating new features that makes getting new business from the platform a viable strategy.

 For example, they recently rolled out a Recommendations feature, in which people can ask their friends for recommendations for a specific product or service.
-So, if someone asks for a recommendation for a LASIK practice, one of their friends can link to your page.
+So, if someone asks for a recommendation for a LASIK or refractive surgery practice, one of their friends can link to your page.
 If you aren’t on Facebook, then it requires someone to actually leave the platform to learn about you, which is certainly not ideal.

 Of course, having a weak page that doesn’t have fresh content or appealing graphics is almost as bad as not having a page altogether, which is why it’s so important to take your social media seriously.